CALL US! (888) 848-0144

 Fixing Factory Bugs

-Auto Manufacturers are continually updating controller software to solve problems such as false diagnostic trouble codes, hesitation, rough idle, emissions problems, hard starting, poor fuel economy and other issues.
+Auto Manufacturers are continually updating controller software to solve problems such as false diagnostic trouble codes, hesitation, rough idle, emissions problems, hard starting, poor fuel economy, and others.
 If you’re not under warranty or using a dealer for tune-ups, your car could benefit from reflashing.

 Improving Performance

-Reflashing your powertrain control module can improve your car’s fuel efficiency, add more torque, or provide a faster throttle response.
+Reflashing your powertrain control module can improve fuel efficiency, add more torque, or provide a faster throttle response.
 A professional tuner can customize the flash to the owner’s needs by:

 – Improving the original factory PCM programming; it might be overly sensitive or not account for wear or other factors affecting the operation of individual sensors